 LECOM created the Lake Erie Consortium for Osteopathic Medical Training (LECOMT) to develop new osteopathic post-graduate training programs.
 LECOMT began with one hospital and a handful of residency programs and has increased to include 41 teaching hospitals/office sites in seven states, with more than 900 internship, residency and fellowship positions available.

 Physicians who teach at these affiliates and elsewhere may extend his or her medical education knowledge by enrolling in the LECOM Master of Science in Medical Education program.
 Tuition is free for residents at Millcreek Community Hospital, and LECOM provides tuition discounts for faculty at LECOMT member hospitals.

 Choices Outside the Classroom

 LECOM encourages student involvement and leadership in community service activities.
 Programs such as Bridging the Gaps take students out of the classroom to underserved clinics and community agencies.
-LECOM has opened a medically integrated health and wellness center near the campus.
-Open to students and the public, the John M. and Silvia Ferretti Medical Fitness and Wellness Center, located at 5401 Peach Street, Erie, PA, is also a teaching facility where students learn about medical fitness and the relationship between healthy lifestyles and patient care.
+The John M. and Silvia Ferretti Medical Fitness and Wellness Center, a medically integrated health and wellness center near the Erie campus, is open to students and the public and serves as a teaching facility where students learn about medical fitness and the relationship between healthy lifestyles and patient care.